|Name||Professor George Kassimeris|

 A political journalist before joining the academia, Kassimeris comments regularly for current security affairs for the BBC and other international media.
 His journalism has appeared in a wide range of publications including, the Wall Street Journal Europe, The Financial Times, The International Herald Tribune, The Independent, The Economist Intelligence Unit, The World Today, The South China Morning Post, and The Times Literary Supplement.

-Kassimeris tweets @GKassimeris and blogs for the Times Higher, Huffington Post, EUROPP and the PSA.
+Kassimeris tweets @GKassimeris and blogs for the Guardian, the Independent, the Huff Post, the Times Higher, LSE EUROPP and the PSA.

 George has a doctorate in International Relations from St Andrews in Scotland where he studied on a scholarship under the doyen of terrorism specialists, the late Professor Paul Wilkinson.
 He also holds MA in European Studies and a BA in Politics from Reading University.